zef/t-display-s3-espidf-lvgl/README.md

 #### Question:

-Why can't I call `lv_timer_handler()` through a task or abstracted function without it crashing?
+Why can't I call `lv_timer_handler()` through a task without it crashing?
+It seems I need to call this from app_main, but I thought I should be able to put this in a call via `xTaskCreate`.
-I'm also aware that trying to call this too frequently causes crashing, and I've seen recommendations to call it every 2-10ms and using the lower end of the range crashes for me.

 ### Buttons: